 Most of the time, when a sports story becomes mainstream, those that cover sports look at it as an opportunity.
 It's a chance to be critical and step outside of sticking to sports.
 But the latest story to intertwine between sports and politics could be their worst nightmare.
 That is because it involves the one thing the new media has declared untouchable: the NBA.

 The Daryl Morey-China situation has really ruined things for the media and its narrative.
 This is a league that most media members under 45 - though, plenty over it too - say is much better than America's favorite league, the NFL.
 They call it more progressive, less about the greedy owners, and deserving of praise.
-Yet, it turns out, the great NBA is just as concerned about their bottom line as the evil NFL is.
+Yet, it turns out, the great NBA is just as concerned about its bottom line as the evil NFL is.
 What a shocker, I know.

 How sports media covers this story now and moving forward is worth watching.
 Meaning, how authentic they are when discussing it, if they even take the time to discuss it.
 Thus far, most of the bold takes that have come from the story are via those who are in the minority and have not joined in on this new wave of protecting the NBA at all costs: Clay Travis, Tony Kornheiser, and Keith Olbermann.
 The rest have talked about it very carefully and much less dangerously as they have in similar situations involving other leagues.